AnglesHQ/angleshq.github.io/index.md

 ### The front-end (UI)
 The Angles front-end uses the Angles API (provided by the back-end) to retrieve and display the stored test data and screenshots.
 To do this, it makes use of the [angles-javascript-client](https://github.com/AnglesHQ/angles-javascript-client) (the same client used for javascript tests).

 To run the Angles front-end locally you can run the following command in the terminal.
-Make sure you provide the entire url for the api (e.g. http://127.0.0.1:3000).
+Make sure you provide the entire url for the api (e.g., http://127.0.0.1:3000).
 ```shellscript
 # clone the front-end repo and run:
 PORT=3001 REACT_APP_ANGLES_API_URL=<angles_api_url> npm start